alli2026/NotificationSystem/test/TestingSuite.md

 2. javac *.java
 3. java NotificationSystemMain

+The console should output the following messages:
+Sending Email: This is an email notification, Notification medium changed,
+Sending SMS: This is an SMS notification,
+Message Log:
+This is an email notification,
+This is an SMS notification

 Test options for project 5:
 1. Download P5TheWhatsAppMaintenanceEnhancement from the repository.
 2. Open the P5TheWhatsAppMaintenanceEnhancement folder.